Exclusive: Inside Uber’s billion-dollar bet to deliver food, people, and everything else

 “And overnight, during shelter-in-place, it had to flip, it had to become the majority part of their business,” Sallenave tells me.
 “So what we saw in March were restaurants either moving into the category of online food service or wanting to be on every platform possible.”
 For a month after the lockdown orders began, Uber scrambled to onboard nearly twice the normal number of restaurants wanting to open virtual storefronts on Uber Eats, she says.

-For Uber Eats, Uber integrates with a restaurant’s point of sale system, and when the food is ready, an Uber driver delivers it.
+For Uber Eats, Uber integrates with a restaurant’s point-of-sale system, and when the food is ready, an Uber driver delivers it.
 Grubhub and Doordash also integrate with restaurant systems.

 Because restaurateurs wanted to meet customers in their own ways, they began asking for variations on the Uber Eats model.
 Uber obliged.
 For some restaurants, Uber now extends just the logistics function of the platform.
 Sweetgreen, for example, invites people to buy their salad from its own app, but the order is delivered by Uber.
 In other cases, restaurants use the Uber Eats app as a marketing front end.
 They take food orders through an Uber Eats storefront, but then have their own people do the delivery.